IBBC Young Executives Network – Mission Statement

 The media, with specific reference to the international network (Internet) and social media, plays a vital role in the development of any nation.
 Media provides a strong influence to the society in which it operates, reaching a wide yet targeted audience.
 Similarly, society provides a framework in which the media operates within it.
 Every medium has a message, it aims at influence a change to a targeted audience; it influences attitudes and perception.

 The IBBC – Young Executives Network will create a dialogue within the youth members to discuss methods and provide tools in which the web and social media could be used to create a better international network between the new generation in Iraq, UK and to every country that we could reach.
 We hope to broaden ourselves by establishing personal connections via Facebook, LinkedIn, Blogs and YouTube.
-We hope to have the time of

 The Technological Influence with IBBC – Young Executives Network